iMerica/black/README.md

 ### Installation

-*White* can be installed by running `pip install white`.
+*White* can be installed by running `pip install git+https://github.com/iMerica/white.git@master`.
 It requires Python 3.6.0+ to run but you can reformat Python 2 code with it, too.